Nobody Ordered Love

 Nobody Ordered Love is a lost 1972 British tragicomic drama film directed by Robert Hartford-Davis and starring Ingrid Pitt, Judy Huxtable, John Ronane, and Tony Selby.
 It was written by Robert Shearer.

+The movie was the last lead in a feature for Ingrid Pitt.

 Plot

 After film director Paul Medbury attempts to replace Alice Allison, the alcoholic star of his new First World War movie entitled The Somme, with up-and-coming starlet Caroline Johnson, a series of tragic events begins to unfold.